gonzalezlebronc1/Systems_Analysis_Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**Professors** are affiliated with a **Faculty** and take on **Teaching Assignments** for **Classes**, submitting **Grade Submissions**
 &nbsp;&nbsp;&nbsp;&nbsp;to evaluate student performance. **Students** apply to the **University** through the **Application** process, which determines admission status

 *USE CASE SCENARIOS*
 &nbsp;&nbsp;&nbsp;&nbsp;The Use Case Scenarios section provides an overview of how different actors interact with the university system.
-Information about USE CASE SCENARIOS is contained in the case file.
+&nbsp;&nbsp;&nbsp;&nbsp;Information about USE CASE SCENARIOS is contained in the case file.